 A "Grantor Trust" is a trust you create during your life that you own for income tax purposes.
 This means that the trust is not a separate taxpayer from you.
-The income, losses, deductions and credits of the Grantor Trust you create are reported on your personal income tax return.
+The income, losses, deductions, and credits of the Grantor Trust you create are reported on your personal income tax return.

-One type of Grantor Trust is a "revocable trust" (discussed in the September, 2014 issues of Lloyd Harbor Life and Cold Spring Harbor Living), the assets of which are also included in your estate for estate tax purposes when you die.
+One type of Grantor Trust is a "revocable trust", the assets of which are also included in your estate for estate tax purposes when you die.
 There are, however, other types of Grantor Trusts that are not included in your estate.
 A "Defective" Grantor Trust is one such trust.

 A Defective Grantor Trust gives you (the Grantor) certain powers over the trust property which purposely make the trust's income taxable to you, but the trust will not be included in your estate at death.
-The advantage of a Defective Grantor Trust is that your payment of the trust's income taxes is effectively a tax free gift to the trust and its beneficiaries.
-Also note that transactions between the Grantor and the trust are not taxable.
+The advantage of a Defective Grantor Trust is that your payment of the trust's income taxes is effectively a tax-free gift to the trust and its beneficiaries.
+Also, note that transactions between the Grantor and the trust are not taxable.
 For instance, if you buy back property from the trust that has appreciated in value since you made the gift to the trust, there is no capital gains tax on this transaction.